flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 - MTOW (Max Takeoff Weight): 79000 kg / 174165 lbs
 - MLW (Max Landing Weight): 67400 kg / 148591 lbs

-!!! tip "Gear Weight (GW)"
+!!! tip "Gross Weight (GW)"
-    Gear weight is calculated as:
+    Gross weight is calculated as:

     Fuel Quantity (Using fuel flow on engine start) + ZFW input in the MCDU.

-    The Gear Weight (GW) value on the ECAM will appear only when certain conditions are satsified:
+    The Gross Weight (GW) value on the ECAM will appear only when certain conditions are satsified:

     - This page (Init Fuel Pred) has a ZFW/ZFWCG value.
     - At least one engine is running.